 Who is eligible to apply?

-Applicants must be currently enrolled and in good standing in an eligible graduate-level (master's or doctoral) engineering or engineering-related program at the time of application and during the scholarship year.
+Applicants must be currently enrolled and in good standing in an eligible graduate-level (master's or doctoral) engineering program at the time of application and during the scholarship year.

 Exception: PhD graduates from eligible schools who are interested in careers in engineering education may apply for a post-doctoral Vest Scholarship at Olin College in the Grand Challenge area #13, Advancing personalized learning.
 Olin will also accept applications from current post-docs at eligible schools.